yves137/chatbot-backend/README.md

 # Chatbot Deployment with Flask

-In this Project, I deploy the chatbot I created using pytorch and deploy with Flask.
+In this Project, I built the chatbot using pytorch and deploy with Flask.

 ## Initial Setup: